- Interest on your share capital

 The notice period for withdrawals is set by the Rules at one week.
 The board has the power to waive this but is unlikely to do so unless there are exceptional circumstances.2

 Interest will be credited to your account once per year.3 Interest is paid gross without deduction of tax, and it is the responsibility of members to declare the interest received on their tax returns, and to pay any tax due.
-Currently, the interest rate is 1.75% gross per annum but will reduce to 1.5% gross per annum from 1 November 2016.
+Currently, the interest rate is 1.5% gross per annum as of 1 November 2016.

 You can choose to waive the interest and/or dividend on your share account in favour of our Sustainability Fund.